Request Free Info Pack

 Stem cells are the body’s master cells.
 They are responsible for our natural ability to repair common injury.
 They are capable of both replicating themselves as well as changing into other types of cells.
 All stem cells are not identical but have widely differing abilities.
 Two common types of stem cells currently being used for human therapy are Mesenchymal stem cells and Hematopoietic stem cells.
 These two different types of stem cells are found in different places in the body and have completely different therapeutic applications.

-Mesenchymal stem cells (MSC) are a well-characterised population of adult stem cells.
+Mesenchymal stem cells (MSC) are a well-characterized population of adult stem cells.
 These cells, found in teeth as well as in the bone marrow, can form a variety of cell types in the laboratory, including fat cells, cartilage, bone, tendon and ligaments, muscle cells, skin cells and even nerve cells.

 Unlike other types of adult stem cells, Mesenchymal stem cells from teeth can be obtained and expanded to quantities appropriate for medical use.
 This ability makes them an ideal candidate for use in human tissue repair.
 They have been successfully used to repair tissue in both humans and animals without problems.
 They can regenerate and repair bone, cartilage, muscle, skin, heart, and nerve tissue.
 MSC’s were first identified in bone marrow and been successfully used in human therapy for heart repair, bone regeneration, growing replacement trachea for transplant, liver regeneration, and reversal of diabetes to name but a few.